 However, as with extensions in other browsers, Safari extensions can be problematic.
-Out-of-date extensions may cause Safari to run more slowly, for example.
-But even worse than that is those browser extensions are a favorite way for hackers to download malware to your Mac.
+Out-of-date extensions may cause it to run more slowly.
+But even worse than that are those browser extensions are a favorite way for hackers to download malware to your Mac.
 It’s usually disguised as a legitimate extension, but once you’ve installed it, it will display adverts or steal your data.
 Fortunately, getting rid of extensions in Safari is not difficult.
-There are a number of ways to do it and we’ll cover them in this article.
+There are a number of ways to do it, and we’ll cover them in this article.

 How to remove extensions in Safari